01Confirm the Purpose of the Event

 08Work Closely With Event Host to Finalize Logistics

-Prior to the event, there are a couple of important steps that a meeting planner completes prior to the event.
+Before the event, there are a couple of important steps that a meeting planner completes before the event.
 This includes confirming the following:

 - Event speakers